anushruti11/anushruti11/README.md

 - 🌱 I’m currently learning everything
 - 🥅Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I draw and play in free time
+- ⚡ Fun fact: I draw,read and listen to music in free time

 ### Connect with me: